 - Established network of stakeholders supporting digital upskilling and reskilling initiatives

 - Enhanced regional capacities in developing digital skills strategies

 - Established regional working group on digital skills

 - Mapped key priority sectors, emerging industries and target groups to support a fully-fledged assessment of digital skills gaps and needs

 - Prepared methodology, scope and objective for the assessment of digital skills gaps and needs of the employees in public administration at central and local level

 - Initiated process for the establishment of the WB Digital Skills and Jobs Coalition

 Digital skills are essential for development of the digital economy and society.

-As a contribution in this area the RCC commissioned a regional study on “Improving Digital Skills in WB6” in December 2018.
+As a contribution in this area, the RCC commissioned a regional study on “Improving Digital Skills in WB6” in December 2018.
 The study provides a solid basis for building discussions and helps pave the way for development of national digital skills strategies for WB6 economies as a necessary step to enhance further development of digital skills in the region.
-Furthermore, it supports bringing forward the issues of digital skills development for economic impact in the region and creating the ecosystem to make the region competitive for the 4th Industrial Revolution.

 - Encourage greater public-private engagement and cooperation to address digital skills in a holistic approach